The only way to make sense out of change is to plunge into it, move with it, and join the dance.

 ~Alan Watts

 And you know what?
 It is, and it isn’t.
 Today is different than yesterday.
 Even if invisible, the planet has shifted; the sun rises earlier and sets later, and our cells regenerate.
-However, our challenges may be the same because we haven’t changed how we look at them.
+However, our challenges may remain the same because we haven’t changed how we view them.

 Whether we realize it or not, we are responsible for what is blocking our growth.
 Self-talk is what keeps us from moving forward.
-We can continue to live in our past, be comfortable in our old patterns, and how we have always done something or change.
-Until we shift our inner dialog, everything remains the same.
-To modify our life is within our power.
+We can continue to live in our past, be comfortable in our old patterns, and do things the way we have always done them, or we can change.
+Until we shift our inner dialogue, everything remains the same.
+To modify our lives is within our power.

 Turning a challenge into a gift happens when we acknowledge that what is presented to us is an opportunity for self-growth.